Spinach Ricotta Vegan Ravioli

 - Combine ricotta, basil, spinach, salt & pepper in a bowl.

 - Fill a small bowl with water and set aside.
 Place a wonton wrapper on the counter.
-Spoon 1 tbsp of the ricotta filling into the center of the wrapper.
+Spoon 1 tablespoon of the ricotta filling into the center of the wrapper.
 Dip your finger in the water and dab it around the the filling.
 Place another wonton wrapper on top and press it down to seal the filling.

 - If you are using a ravioli cutter, cut the ravioli and place on the baking sheet.
 Repeat this process until all of the ravioli are finished.